BPR2-DineEase/BPR2/Branch Strategy.md

 Feature -> Bug -> Feature

-Dev, Test, Main -> Bug -> Test
+Dev, Main -> Bug -> Dev

 ## Commit message strategy
 > Always use git cli
 > Use Commitlint
 > Avoid big commits such as where you commit a whole feature, rather instead brake the feature down to smaller more understandable pieces and make commits out of them.
-> Use all lowercase text
+> Use all lowercase text if possible

 Commit types:
 -   build